 With additional cargo space, they are long enough, and kayaks can move quickly and smoothly in a single line.
 Veteran kayakers have covered Australia and Ireland at once.
 The calm waters of the Pile Gate and the serene car-free Lokrum Island are a doddle for lesser mortals under expert guidance.
 Sunset paddles are also offered by some companies with cheese and wine included.
 Even children from 8 to 16 years are allowed but under an adult’s supervision.

 Lokrum Island is merely the tip of an iceberg.
 The complete paradise of islands is awaiting you off the Dubrovnik city, starting with serene nature reserves of Elaphite Islands.
 At the marina, a lot of charter agencies would offer a motorboat to the visitors for the day or weight anchor for those who are on a sailing trip.

 You could also go for a sea kayak tour if you want something closer to see the walls and towers of the city at another angle.
 You don’t have to be a professional kayaker or an Olympian to go for a kayak tour.
-It has leisurely and slow pace, with guides who speak English to teach all the basics.
+It has a leisurely and slow pace, with guides who speak English to teach all the basics.

 Go Cliff Jumping

 Cliff jumping in this city has been attractive to numerous young tourists who visit Dubrovnik in search for some adventure.
 The spot around the Buza Bar is ideal for cliff jumping here.
 However, cliff jumping has been dangerous over the past years because many tourists started diving.
-So, Lokrum Island is much safer and convenient option for cliff jumping.
+So, Lokrum Island is a much safer and convenient option for cliff jumping.
 The whole coastline is rocky, and it has a lot of sites to perform cliff diving.

 Try Croatian Food!

 Love eating out in Dubrovnik?
 This city has lots of best restaurants across Croatia.
 Enjoy the fresh and juicy seafood at Bar Bota which offers the best Sushi and Oyster in Croatia.
 The Azur offers the unique fusion of Asian and Croatian dishes, the Proto offers delicious Mediterranean food, and Locanda Peskerija offers yummy seafood and peaceful setting.